Peek-A-Boo

 Smarter Workflow

-Peek-A-Boo was designed to work with an educator’s natural routine.
-Every interaction was simplified to reduce screen time and increase presence with the children.
+Peek-A-Boo fits naturally into the educator’s workday.
+Every step was simplified to reduce screen time and keep focus on the children.

 The approach I took